-Formatting a book for printing requires more thought and work than publishing an eBook.
+Formatting a book for printing requires more thought and work than publishing an electronic book (e-book).
 Following are some things you need to think about.

 First things first